 We hope you’re staying safe and well during this time of uncertainty and quickly changing information regarding the COVID-19 virus.
-Beginning May 15th, wineries in many Oregon counties have been able to reopen for in-person tastings on a limited basis.
+As of June 19th all Oregon counties have been able to reopen for in-person tastings on a limited basis.

-See the Phase One information below for details and a list of reopened wineries by county.
+See the Phase One and Phase Two information below for details and a list of reopened wineries by county.

 Please be aware that our community has the health of our guests at heart, and our wineries and hospitality partners are taking a variety of measures in accordance with the Governor’s guidelines and our own agreed-upon best practices.
 Not every winery in a given county will reopen at the same time and in the same way.
 Check before planning a visit to confirm your specific destination’s policies.

 For our friends farther away: if you find yourself getting stir-crazy in the house, remember that your favorite winery likely ships to your state and may even have a case shipping deal right now to brighten this dark time for wine lovers like you.
 Our #WVCommunity hub has offers and deals as well as recipes, playlists and more from Willamette Valley wine country.
 Check with the wineries you love, consider an online order, and know that your business is deeply appreciated as we weather this storm together.

 From all of us in wine country, thank you for being a supporter of Willamette Valley wine.
 Each and every one of us looks forward to welcoming you back as soon as we can.

 Beginning May 15th, depending on their county location, wineries and tasting rooms have begun to resume on-site tastings.
 Read more.

 Beginning June 5th, many of the first counties to enter Phase One have been approved to enter Phase Two.
 Click here to review and read the latest Oregon Health Authority Update with more details here.